arthurnobrega/ynab-sync/README.md

-# ynab-sync-nubank
+# ynab-sync
-> Sync YNAB with NuBank transactions
+> Sync YNAB with NuBank and Banco do Brasil's transactions

 ## Installation